 - If you are using a portable radio, please use High Power unless you know your signal is perfect into the repeater.
 The digital noise sounds very bad to the listeners and that weak signal noise (BER) is bothersome.
 This much more an issue if you use an HT inside a vehicle on only a rubber dummy load.

-- It is very important that your radio provide you with with “Talk Permit” tones when you key up your transmitter.
-The network provides a go-ahead signal in about half a second that tells you that it is now ready for you to speak out over the entire network.
+- It is very important that your radio provide you with with “Talk Permit” annunciation tones when you key up your transmitter.
+The network provides a go-ahead confirmation in about half a second that tells you that it is now ready for you to speak out over the entire network.
 You may use Local 1 to test without affecting anything else on the network.
 Test out the features of your radio.